Canadian Association of Physicists: Physics contests

 The Canadian Association of Physics hosts several CAP physics contests across Canada each year, aimed at different levels of physics students.
 The CAP High School Prize exam is offered across Canada once a year, usually in early April, and aims to challenge physics students on their physics knowledge.
 It is a national exam and the top participants are invited to try out for the Canadian Physics Olympiad international team trained by volunteers from the University of British Columbia.

 The CAP Lloyd G. Elliott Prize exam, also known as the "University Prize Exam", is offered once a year, usually in early February, to Canadian university undergraduate physics students.
 The CAP Best Student Presentation Competition is held during the CAP's annual congress.
 The CAP awards prizes to the physics students who make the three best oral presentations and the three physics students who make the three best poster presentations.

 CAP Congress

 The CAP holds an annual congress each year to discuss internal matters, hold elections, hold oral and poster sessions, give formation workshops to high school physics teachers, and hold the Herzberg Public Memorial lecture.
 The 2025 Congress was held at the University of Saskatechewan in Saskatoon, Saskatechewan, Canada from June 8-14.
+The 2026 Congress will be held at the University of Ottawa and Carleton University in Ottawa, Ontario, Canada, June 22-26.